-Review this RFP Preview to learn more about these upcoming RFPs.
-The preview outlines programmatic values, program models, supports and standards that will be a part of the DOE's early childhood system in 2020 and beyond, as well as the RFP timelines and processes.
+This RFP Preview, issued on November 26, 2018, outlines programmatic values, program models, supports and standards that will be a part of the DOE's early childhood system in 2020 and beyond, as well as the RFP timelines and processes.

 DOE Response to Commentary and Questions on RFP Preview

-Since releasing the RFP Preview, the DOE has held round-table meetings and information sessions with hundreds of providers across the City, as well as briefings with our advisory groups, advocates, elected officials, and other key stakeholders.
+After releasing the RFP Preview, the DOE held round-table meetings and information sessions with hundreds of providers across the City, as well as briefings with our advisory groups, advocates, elected officials, and other key stakeholders.
 We also solicited written comments over a 30-day period.
-Throughout this process, we received questions and insights that have been invaluable in our RFP planning and design process.
+Throughout the process, we received questions and insights that have been invaluable in our RFP planning and design process.
 In this memo, we provide clarifications and responses to some of these questions and comments.

 Clarification for Head Start Grantees and Delegates: Joint OHS and DOE Memo